A) Measurement (see upper traces for front & rear impulse responses)

 Solved Suspension Problem 1:

-At what speed V does the maximum amplification of the body mass me
+At what speed V does the maximum amplification of the body mass m

 occurs, and what is the corresponding resonance amplitude under the